-2020 will be ingrained in our minds for many reasons, but after the dust settles and we put down our PPE there are some big changes that will still be with us.
+The year 2020 is ingrained in our minds and some changes will stick.
 The pandemic gave the world the unique chance to cram a decade worth of innovation into a year.
-It was survival.
+For our industry, the pandemic’s packaging impact is also likely to linger.

 Companies all around the world had the choice to adapt or halt operations.
 We learned what was necessary and what was not.
-Essential businesses kept the world running, and we are proud to be part of that group (more on our Covid update here)
+Essential businesses kept the world running, and we are proud to be part of that group (more on our covid-19 update here).

-But without lockdowns and travel bans, social distancing and zoom meetings, what would the world have looked like this decade?
-If Covid had not happened, would grocery delivery services be as successful?
-Would zoom meetings and skype calls still be our method of communication?
-How would supply chains and economic markets changed heading into a new decade?
+But without lockdowns and travel bans, what would the world have looked like this decade?
+If the pandemic had not happened, would grocery delivery services be as successful?
+Would video calls still be our method of communication?
+How would supply chains and economic markets have changed heading into a new decade?

 The answers may surprise you.